KHPE

-KHPE (107.9 FM, "Hope 107.9") is a commercial radio station in Albany, Oregon, serving the Willamette Valley.
-It is owned by Extra Mile Media and airs a Christian Contemporary radio format.
-For much of November and December, the station switches to Christmas music, performed by both secular and Christian music artists.
-The studios are on Santiam Highway SE (U.S. Route 20).
+KHPE (107.9 FM, "Hope 107.9") is a commercial radio station licensed to Albany, Oregon, United States, serving the Willamette Valley.
+It is owned by Extra Mile Media and features a Christian Contemporary format.
+The studios are located on Santiam Highway SE (U.S. Route 20).

-KHPE is a Class C station with an effective radiated power (ERP) of 100,000 watts, the maximum for most FM stations.
 The transmitter tower is on Northwest Cardinal Drive at Nettleton Road in Lewisburg.
 The signal covers Corvallis, Lebanon, Salem, and Eugene–Springfield, Oregon.
 Programming is also heard in Eugene-Springfield on 250-watt FM translator K245AA at 96.9 MHz.

 History

 KWIL 1240 AM had signed on the air in 1941.
 It decided to add an FM station to simulcast its programming.
 The first KWIL-FM began broadcasting on October 15, 1947, on 101.7 MHz.
 But few people owned FM receivers in that era and management saw little opportunity to make the station profitable.
 It was deleted from FCC records on August 21, 1956.